-Recruitment continues to be a challenge.
+Despite adding two advisors this year, recruitment continues to be a challenge.
 It is difficult to find interested parties who are available on a consistent basis.
 This is a particular challenge for parents of young children and working families, whom we very much want to engage in patient and family centered care initiatives.